rabbitmq/rabbitmq-website/site/cluster-formation.md

 <pre class="lang-ini">
 cluster_formation.peer_discovery_backend = rabbit_peer_discovery_etcd

+cluster_formation.etcd.endpoints.1 = one.etcd.eng.example.local:2379
+cluster_formation.etcd.endpoints.2 = two.etcd.eng.example.local:2479
-cluster_formation.etcd.host = etcd.eng.example.local
+cluster_formation.etcd.endpoints.3 = three.etcd.eng.example.local:2579

 # default name: "default"
 cluster_formation.etcd.cluster_name = staging
 </pre>

+#### Key Leases and TTL

-Key used for node registration will have a TTL interval set for them.
-Online nodes will periodically refresh their key(s).
+Key used for node registration will have a lease with a TTL associated with them.
+Online nodes will periodically keep the leases alive (refresh).
 The TTL value can be configured:

 <pre class="lang-ini">
 cluster_formation.peer_discovery_backend = rabbit_peer_discovery_etcd

+cluster_formation.etcd.endpoints.1 = one.etcd.eng.example.local:2379
+cluster_formation.etcd.endpoints.2 = two.etcd.eng.example.local:2479
-cluster_formation.etcd.host = etcd.eng.example.local
+cluster_formation.etcd.endpoints.3 = three.etcd.eng.example.local:2579

 # node TTL in seconds
 # default: 30
 cluster_formation.etcd.node_ttl = 40
 </pre>

-Key refreshes will be performed every `TTL/2` seconds.
+Key leases are updated periodically while the node is running and the plugin remains enabled.

 It is possible to forcefully remove the nodes that fail to refresh their keys from the cluster.
 This is covered later in this guide.

+#### Locks

 When a node tries to acquire a lock on boot and the lock is already taken, it will wait for the lock to become available for a limited amount of time.
 Default value is 300